Police Volunteer Unit

 VIPS Value to Community

-At a recent City Council meeting, members of Hazelwood's VIPS unit presented a check for $301,000 to Mayor Matthew Robinson to symbolize the amount of money they saved the City with the donation of their time and services.
+In 2012 the members of Hazelwood's VIPS unit presented a check for $301,000 to Mayor Matthew Robinson to symbolize the amount of money they saved the City with the donation of their time and services.
 On average, they devote 10,000 to 12,000 hours of their time on a yearly basis.
 "We came up with this figure by taking the average per hour cost of a police officer or department staff person and multiplying it by the number of hours provided by our volunteers, which symbolizes the amount of money we saved for the City," said Chief Gregg Hall.

 In 2008, the HPD's VIPS received the "Outstanding Volunteer Unit" award from the IACP/SAIC for its efforts the year before.
 Additionally, the group was recognized as a United Way Volunteer Center for its service to the Greater St. Louis area.
 And, last year, the VIPS unit was featured in Volunteers in Focus, a major publication produced by the national Volunteers in Police Services Program.